 The Wedding Polka is a Polish tradition, but is also popular in certain places throughout the country such as Pittsburgh, Pennsylvania.
 There are various versions of the Wedding Polka song, but our favorite version is by the Trell Tones.
 Typically, guests are instructed to surround and dance in a circle around one of the newlyweds, traditionally the Bride, as they clap and wave their cloth napkins in the air.
 The other newlywed is typically carried out as far away from the other as possible.
 The idea is the second partner, traditionally the Groom, is supposed to scramble back through the circle to reach the other partner (the Bride).
 Once the two are reunited, everyone celebrates and the dance concludes.
 While this is somewhat of a niche tradition, those who know about it are usually eager to participate and will often join in as soon as they hear the Polka begin.

-Limbo Sure, the Limbo can be a bit cheesy, but people of all ages know how to Limbo, and it's still a great way to get guests to loosen up and get involved.
+Limbo Sure, the Limbo can be a bit cheesy, but people of all ages know how to Limbo.
+Even though it typically works best with a younger crowd, it's still a great way to get guests to loosen up and get involved.
 You can use the classic Chubby Checker "Limbo" and "Limbo Some More", or you can try using a unique Limbo song to mix it up.
 You might also want to consider making a custom decorated Limbo pole instead of that old dusty broom handle.

 The Train/Conga Line

 Another tried and true favorite is the classic train or conga line.
 Guests follow one a other all around the room in a single file line, sometimes placing their hands on the shoulders of the person in front of them.
 You can choose a unique song or songs for this event, or you can go with some tried and true classics like The Quad City DJs' "Coming N' Ride It (The Train)" or Gloria Estefan's "Conga".